-A. Provide easily (without tools) removable expanded metal guards for all hot surfaces, belts, couplings, exposed fan inlets and outlets, and other moving parts of machinery.
+A. Provide easily (without tools) removable expanded metal guards for all hot surfaces, belts, couplings, and other moving parts of machinery.
 Provide tachometer openings in the guards at least 2 inches in diameter, for all belt-driven, gear-driven or variable speed machinery.
 Comply with OSHA requirements for all equipment guards.